Katherine Hughes (actress)

-Katherine C. Hughes (born April 6, 1998 in New York City) is an American actress and singer.
+Katherine C. Hughes is an American actress and singer.
 She has guest starred in NBC's Law & Order: SVU, CBS's Blue Bloods, Men, Women & Children, had a supporting role in the film Me and Earl and the Dying Girl. and main roles in the series My Dead Ex and Perfect Commando.

 Career

 Hughes competed in Radio Disney's Next Big Thing, season 5 for a chance to record her own single and a guest starring role on Austin & Ally to perform her song.
 Although she did not make it to the finals, she made it to third place.
 She has since moved to Los Angeles to continue to pursue acting.